vega/vega-lite/site/docs/mark/bar.md

 <span class="vl-example" data-name="bar_negative"></span>

+### Bar Chart with Baseline

+We can also adjust the baseline of a bar chart.
+For example, we can use `baseline` to shift the bar text a certain direction.

+<span class="vl-example" data-name="bar_baseline"></span>

 ### Histogram

 If the data is not pre-aggregated (i.e. each record in the data field represents one item), mapping a [binned](bin.html) quantitative field to `x` and aggregate `count` to `y` produces a histogram.